tfsumon/byteboltsec-hugo-test/content/english/blog/dark-web-monitoring-tools.md

 ZeroFox specializes in digital risk protection with a focus on social media and brand security.
 The platform monitors social media platforms for threats and provides phishing detection and takedown services.
 It is designed to protect organizations from digital threats that can impact brand reputation and customer trust.
 ZeroFox is ideal for mid-market to high-end enterprises with a significant online presence and brand image concerns.

-### 3. SpyCloud

-SpyCloud offers solutions for preventing account takeovers and exposing data breaches, with a strong emphasis on dark web monitoring.
-The platform analyzes breach data for recovery and helps secure user and employee accounts from fraud and identity theft.
-It’s tailored to combat online fraud and protect sensitive data, making it suitable for large enterprises.

-### 4. Heroic
+### 3. Heroic

 Heroic provides cybersecurity solutions focused on threat detection and response.
 The company’s services include analytics and incident response capabilities to identify and mitigate various cyber threats.
 Heroic’s approach aims to defend against digital risks before they escalate.
 Their solutions are a good fit for large enterprises.

+### 4. SpyCloud

+SpyCloud offers solutions for preventing account takeovers and exposing data breaches, with an emphasis on dark web monitoring.
+The platform analyzes breach data for recovery and helps secure user and employee accounts from fraud and identity theft.
+It’s tailored to combat online fraud and protect sensitive data, making it suitable for large enterprises.

 ### 5. HackNotice